 - Each theme is different - you may need to make some modifications to make it work properly with your store's theme and variants.
 Consider if you need the help of a third-party developer.

 In this example, the store owner wants the large option to be available on subscription and not the small option.

 When reading the variant name, Shopify structures the variant title as follows:

-- One Pair / Small / Black
+- Small / Black

-- One Pair / Medium / Black
+- Large / Black